DataStax Enterprise 4.0 includes advanced data protection for enterprise-grade databases:

 Data in DSE/Search Solr tables is encrypted by Cassandra.
 Encryption has a slight performance impact, but ensures the encryption of original documents after Cassandra permanently stores the documents on disk.
 However, Solr cache data and Solr index data (metadata) is not encrypted.

-Hadoop and Solr data auditing is done at the Cassandra access level, so requests to access Cassandra data is audited.
+Hadoop data auditing is done at the Cassandra access level, so requests to access Cassandra data is audited.
+Full Solr auditing is done.
 Node-to-node encryption using SSL protects communication over inter-node gossip protocol.

 Using Kerberos and SSL at the same time¶